MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 **HKEY_CURRENT_USER\SOFTWARE\Microsoft\MSIP\EnablePolicyDownload**

 Make sure that the client has a valid policy file named **Policy.msip**, in the **%localappdata%\Microsoft\MSIP** folder.
 If necessary, you can export the policy from the Azure portal and copy the exported file to the client computer.
 You can also use this method to replace an out of date policy file with the latest, published policy.

+## Hide the Do Not Forward button in Outlook

+This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
+It requires a minimum client version of **1.8.41.0 ** (currently in preview).

+When this setting is configured, it hides the **Do Not Forward** button in Outlook.
+It does not hide this option from Office menus.

+To configure this advanced setting:

+- Key: **DisableDNF**

+- Value: **True**

+## Make the Custom Permissions options unavailable to users

+This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

+When this setting is configured and published for clients, it doesn't hide the **Set custom permissions** options in Office applications and from File Explorer, but these options are unavailable for users to select.

+To configure this advanced setting:

+- Key: **EnableCustomPermissions**

+- Value: **False**

+## Permanently hide the Azure Information Protection bar

+This configuration uses an advanced setting that you must configure in the Azure portal.
+It requires a minimum client version of **1.9.21.0** (currently in preview).

+When this setting is configured and published for clients and a user chooses to not show the Azure Information Protection bar, the bar remains hidden.
+This happens when the user clears the  **Show Bar** option from the **Home** tab, **Protection** group, **Protect** button.
+This setting has no effect if the user closes the bar by using the **Close this bar** icon.

+Even though the Azure Information Protection bar is not displayed, users still sees any label recommendations that you have configured.

+To configure this advanced setting:

+- Key: **EnableBarHiding**

+- Value: **True**

 ## Integration with Exchange message classification for a mobile device labeling solution